 We retrieve memories for some visitors, educate others and provide a fun-filled day for everyone.

 The museum is part of the New Mexico Department of Cultural Affairs and is located at 4100 Dripping Springs Road in Las Cruces, N.M.

-Admission is $5 for adults, $3 for senior citizens (60 and over) and $2 for children ages 5 to 17.
-Children under 5 and museum members are admitted free of charge.
+Admission is $5 for adults, $4 for senior citizens (60 and over), $3 for children ages 4 to 17 and $2 for active U.S. military and veterans.
+Children under 4 and museum members with a card are admitted free of charge.
 The museum is open from 9 a.m. to 5 p.m., Monday through Saturday and from noon to 5 p.m. on Sunday.